VitaHEX-Games/HexFlow-Launcher/README.md

 The result should look like this:

     Cars 2 (US) [UCUS-98766].iso

+Mac users:
+See the FAQ's section for an alternative tool for renaming.

 More information on PSP and Playstation after the FAQ's section.